jina-ai/docs/chapters/tutorials/index.rst

             .add(uses=MyIndexer)
         )

 Right now we haven't defined `MyTransformer` or `MyIndexer`, let's create some dummy `Executors` so we can try our code.
+These will not be our final `Executors` but let's create something basic to learn first.

 Create dummy Executors
 ++++++++++++++++++++++++++++++++++++